GoogleCloudPlatform/cloud-debug-python/README.md

 ### Python 3

-There is support for Python 3.6, Python 3.7 and Python 3.8.
-Python 3.0 to 3.5
-are not supported, and newer versions have not been tested.
+There is support for Python 3.6, Python 3.7, Python 3.8 and Python 3.9.
+Python 3.0 to 3.5 are not supported, and newer versions have not been tested.

 To build for Python 3.x (x in [6-8]), the `python3.x` and `python3.x-dev`
 packages are additionally needed.
 If Python 3.x is not the default version of